Career Tips: Move From CRA to Clinical Project Manager in 2025

 Final Thoughts

 Perhaps it’s time to flex your project management muscles and seriously consider a Clinical Project Manager position.
-While competition is tough for what is really a handful of roles, the silver lining is that if you illustrate the relevant skills and experience discussed here, we are certain you will be seen as worth investing in.
+While competition is tough for a handful of roles, the silver lining is that if you illustrate the relevant skills and experience discussed here, you will be seen as worth investing in.

 Get the latest insights from The On Q Blog, every month.